Self Sabotaging Thoughts Act as a ‘Clear’ button

 Human behaviour is not random; there is always a purpose, a reason, a positive intention behind it.

-This is exactly the same for the person trying to lose weight.
-Their continual efforts to try and lose weight are dissolved by the belief that, they’ve tried it before and it didn’t work, they lost weight but gained more than they lost, they may even believe that they don’t deserve to be slim, or their personality will change if they lose weight and how about the comfort and assurance they may need after some unsettling experience.
-Possible self sabotaging thoughts present here are; self-image, lack of confidence, doubt, inner conflict, and rationalization.
+This is the same for the person trying to lose weight.
+Their continual efforts to try and lose weight are dissolved by believing that they’ve tried it before.
+It didn’t work.
+They lost weight but gained more than they lost, they may even believe that they don’t deserve to be slim, or their personality will change if they lose weight and how about the comfort and assurance they may need after some unsettling experience.
+Possible self-sabotaging thoughts present here are; self-image, lack of confidence, doubt, inner conflict, and rationalization.

 All behaviour has a positive intention

-You see, at the root of every behaviour is positive intention, it’s hard to understand why people behave in the crazy and sometimes bizarre way they do.
-Why would a person sabotage their relationship, their promotion or drink excessively.
+You see, at the root of every behaviour is a positive intention.
+So it’s hard to understand why people behave in the crazy and sometimes bizarre way they do.
+Why would a person sabotage their relationship, their promotion or drink excessively?

 As I’ve stated before, human behaviour is not random; there is always a purpose, a reason, a positive intention behind it.
-A person may start smoking at a very young age because it’s “cool” and makes them feel like an adult and fit in with others.
-As they get older, it becomes difficult to stop, because the part responsible for the smoking is still active.
-Sometimes the positive intention may not be obvious, because it is normally operating from below conscious awareness.
+For example, a person may start smoking at a very young age because it’s “cool” and makes them feel like adults and fit in with others.
+It becomes difficult to stop as they get older because the part responsible for the smoking is still active.
+Sometimes the positive intention may not be obvious because it is normally operating from below conscious awareness.

-You see, for most of us, the problem isn’t our parents, friends’ colleagues, the government or the world.
+You see, for most of us, the problem isn’t our parents, friends’ colleagues, the government of the world.
 It’s we ourselves.

 It’s easier and more comfortable to blame outside forces for our difficulties, but ultimately, it’s our own misguided beliefs and behaviours that form the foundation for our troubles.